awa03/Computer-Science-Notes/Spring2025/ModernPhilosphy/day3.md

   - _axioms_: all things that are
   - a thought cannot be limited by a body

+# Class Notes (Descartes to Spinoza)
+- dont have intellectual perceptions rather physical
+- how something looks is independent of our will
+  - is that thing god?
+- distinction between imagination
+  - pure intellectual vs perceptions
+  - _"given the limits of my knowledge ...
+I should stick to what is certain to me, and what is certain to me is mathmatics"_
+- nothing has purposes
+  - god has no purpose
+  - we are modes within god
+  - thus we have no purpose
+  - we find freedom in realizing we are not free
+- god is everything
+- god does not have an intellect
+  - we dont have an intellect, we are an intellect and we are a body
+- stoic influence
+- intellect is essentially finite

 # Ethics (Dr. Darren Staloff)
 - challenged the notion of god and free will